neelsmith/latin102/S21-04/ghpages/assignments/future/index.md

 nav_order: 6
 ---

+# Class meeting for Friday, 2/19

+Familiarizing yourself with the future indicative, as presented here, is required.

+Class meeting will be optional, and will be organized in two halves:

+- 9:15-9:40:  optional workshop for first-years and sophomores; drop in with any questions or work on written assignments you want to look at.
+- 9:40-10:05:  optional workshop for juniors; drop in with any questions or work on written assignments you want to look at.

 # The future indicative

 The future indicative tense expresses a confident statement that something *will* happen in the future.
 The future tense exists only in the indicative: there is not future subjunctive.